What is Readability? Why Does it Matter?

 A second short sentence helps them get into a rhythm.

-When you use shorter sentences or something intriguing to begin your article, it helps the reader to become interested.
+When you use a simple sentence structure and smaller sentence length to begin your article, it helps the reader to become interested.

 As shown above, this can be a good formula to follow: